JatinB7/US-regional-sales-analysis/README.md

 # US-regional-sales-analysis
 This study analyzes regional sales data to understand the trends, patterns, and influencing factors affecting sales performance across various geographic regions
+Utilizing data from several product categories, including revenue, units sold, average selling price, and consumer demographics, this research employs exploratory data analysis and statistical modeling to identify regional differences in sales performance, seasonality effects, market segmentation, and external factors' influence on sales.
+Predictive modeling techniques are used to evaluate growth prospects and forecast future sales trends, providing valuable insights for strategic decision-making, resource allocation, and marketing initiatives.